Board of Supervisors

 Department of Transportation recommending the Board approve and

-grant funding to ensure Surface Transportation Block Grant Program
+funding to ensure Surface Transportation Block Grant Program (STBGP)

-(STBGP) funds are utilized prior to their expiration on June 3, 2026,
+funds are utilized prior to their expiration on June 3, 2026, and to

 Improvement projects: